humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails5.md

 ## Better Routes
-When we ran the generator for the controller, one of the things it did for us is create a new entry in the `config/routes.rb` file.
+When we ran the generator for the controller, one of the things it did for us was create a new entry in the `config/routes.rb` file.
 The entry `get 'pages/about'` tells rails what to do when a particular *path* is requested.
 Right now it's a bit of an "ugly" URL since to get here you have to have the word "pages" in them.
 Let's make this look a bit better by updating the